QLaille/exercism_mentor_watcher/README.md

 # exercism_mentor_watcher
-A script used to check your clipboard for an exercism command and executes it in a docker, in a separate terminal
+A script used to check your clipboard for an exercism command and executes it in a docker, in a separate terminal.
+This works only for the C track for now.

 ## Usage